 I've been interested in storytelling since I could read and write.

-In 2007, a move back to my native Bay Area prompted some serious soul-searching.
-I decided it was time to use my journalism skills to advance social justice causes dear to my heart.
+After a move back to my native Bay Area prompted some serious soul-searching, I decided it was time to use my journalism skills to advance social justice causes dear to my heart.
 I made the transition to the nonprofit world and haven't looked back.

 Until 2012, I led communications at International Development Exchange (now Thousand Currents), the international grantmaking organization that supports community-led initiatives in the Global South.

-In 2013, I branched out as a communications consultant to help other nonprofits raise money and increase their visibility.
+In 2013, I branched out as a consultant to help other nonprofits

-Outside of work, I enjoy traveling with my husband and our two young sons, exploring our home city of San Francisco, keeping up with marketing and social media trends, and organizing meetups for Bay Area Cause Communications Community.
+Outside of work, I enjoy traveling with my husband and sons, exploring San Francisco, keeping up with marketing and social media trends, and organizing meetups for Bay Area Cause Communications Community.